ARM-software/libddssec/readme.md

 - checkpatch.pl (4.9 or later): Required by check_style.py.

 The following libraries are required:
-- OpenSSL (1.0.2g or later): Used by the OpenSSL backend
 - Pexpect: Used by validate.py to interact with remote devices

 For the dependencies to build the trusted application, please consult the